clangstonhinton/crowdfunding-ETL/README.md

 ## Approach

-(1) After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema.
-Finally, you’ll upload the CSV file data into a Postgres database.
+(1) After transforming the data, four CSV files were created and used to create an ERD and a table schema.
+Finally, CSV file data were uploaded into a Postgres database.

-(2) Four dataframes were created from data imported from two CSV fils:  Category, Subcategory, Contacts and Campaigns.
+(2) The four dataframes were created from data imported from two source data CSV files:  Category, Subcategory, Contacts and Campaigns.

-(3) Transformed the data as follows:
+(3) The data were transformed as follows:

     - CATEGORY & SUBCATEGORY DATAFRAMES:
         - Created numpy arrays from 1-9 for the categories and 1-24 for the subcategories